markosh333/CTF-Writeups/2022/CSAW/Our_Spy_In_New_Terrain/README.md

 <br>

-We found the enemy's GitHun username.
+We found the enemy's GitHub username.

 ![enemy's GitHub username](https://github.com/markosh333/CTF-Writeups/blob/main/2022/CSAW/Our_Spy_In_New_Terrain/img_06.png)

 <br>

 #### 3. What is the full name of the file that contains communications between The Enemy and the Evil Spy?

+Now let's visit the enemy's GitHub profile to see if we can find something.

 ![Profile](https://github.com/markosh333/CTF-Writeups/blob/main/2022/CSAW/Our_Spy_In_New_Terrain/img_07.png)